ni/measurement-plugin-python/ni_measurement_plugin_sdk_generator/README.md

-# MeasurementLink™ Code Generator for Python
+# Measurement Plug-In Code Generator for Python

 ---

 ## Introduction

-MeasurementLink Code Generator for Python (`ni-measurement-plugin-sdk-generator`) is a tool for generating reusable measurement plug-ins using gRPC services.
+Measurement Plug-In Code Generator for Python (`ni-measurement-plugin-sdk-generator`) is a tool for generating reusable measurement plug-ins using gRPC services.

-For installation and usage, see [Measurement Plugin Support for Python (`ni-measurement-plugin-sdk-service`)](https://pypi.org/project/ni-measurement-plugin-sdk-service/).
+For installation and usage, see [Measurement Plug-In SDK for Python (`ni-measurement-plugin-sdk-service`)](https://pypi.org/project/ni-measurement-plugin-sdk-service/).

 ---